wllgrnt/blockchain-developer-bootcamp-final-project/README.md

 Immediate issue - you need to work around lack of loops and sleep() function.

 - Step one of contract, sign up for the raffle.
 - Step two, randomly select the raffle winners.

 Issues:
 - How do we make signing up for the raffle cheap, but prevent botting?

+TODO FUTURE IMPROVEMENTS
+EXPLAIN THAT THE WINNER FUNCTION CAN'T RUN LOCALLY DUE TO ITS ORACLE DEPENDENCE

 <!--